-- 1. Midblock crosswalks should not be located where the spacing between adjacent intersections is less than 660 feet - Midblock crosswalks should not be located where the distance from the crosswalk to the nearest intersection (or crossing location) is less than 300 feet - 3.
-Midblock crosswalks shall not be provided where the crossing distance exceeds 60 feet (unless a median or a crossing island is provided) - 4.
-Midblock crosswalks shall not be provided where the sight distance for both the pedestrian and motorist is not adequate (stopping sight distance per Table 2.7.1) - 5.
-Midblock crosswalks shall not be provided where the roadway lighting illuminating the proposed crosswalk is inadequate uncontrolled location.
+- 4. Midblock crosswalks shall not be provided where the sight distance for both the pedestrian and motorist is not adequate (stopping sight distance per Table 2.7.1) - 5.
+Midblock crosswalks shall not be provided where the roadway lighting illuminating the proposed crosswalk is inadequate - 6.
+Midblock crosswalks shall not be located where the ADA cross slope and grade criteria along the crosswalk cannot be met (per Section 8.3.2).

+An engineering study is required before a marked midblock crosswalk is installed at an uncontrolled location.
 This study shall examine such factors as sight distance for pedestrians and vehicles (stopping sight distance), traffic volume, turning volumes near proposed crosswalk location, roadway width, presence of a median, lighting, landscaping, drainage, traffic speed, adjacent land use (pedestrian generators / destinations), pedestrian volume and existing crossing patterns.
 Midblock crosswalks should only be used in areas where the need truly exists, and the engineering study will help to determine if an uncontrolled midblock crosswalk is a viable option.
 Refer to the Department's Manual on Uniform Traffic Studies (MUTS).